Sony-Varghese/datascience-course/day5/python-errors.md

-# Python exceptions encountered so far in the course.
+# Python exceptions i received so far in the course.

 ### a)  Syntax Error
 ```
 >>> print "hi"